 Beatrice Arthur: There are millions of models and wannabe models in Ghana, but in my humble opinion, very few are professional good and sophisticated.
 Someone should explain to these lovely young women that being skinny and pretty is but one aspect of modelling.
 And the young men too must realize that height alone is not enough.
 Modelling, like most professions, requires talent and skills in addition to the physique.
 Most models look and act like amateurs to me so I believe that a lot of work is yet to be achieved in this domain by the modelling agencies who must have professional instructors.
-Also, if the agencies cant protect the rights of the models visa versa remuneration and exploitation of their image, then the its for the models themselves to unite and form some sort of association.
+Also, if the agencies cant protect the rights of the model’s visa versa remuneration and exploitation of their image, then its for the models themselves to unite and form some sort of association.

 FashionGHANA.com: Won’t you say this is the role of the modelling agencies in Ghana?

 Beatrice Arthur: I am not quite well informed if the existing Agencies ensure that models get well paid hence it would be improper to assume they don’t.
 I usually don’t deal with models from agencies.
-I deal with models directly and pay them full amount.
+I deal with models directly and pay the full amount.

 FashionGHANA.com: Being of mixed Heritage have you personally faced any racism in the fashion industry, whether it be complimentary or negative?